 - Blocks ads on social media sites like Facebook

-- Extension for Firefox is unavailable
+- Extension for Firefox is no longer available

 - Lacks tracker-blocking capabilities